Deniable encryption: Forms of deniable encryption

+Examples

+Layers

 One example of deniable encryption is a cryptographic filesystem that employs a concept of abstract "layers", where each layer can be decrypted with a different encryption key.
 Additionally, special "chaff layers" are filled with random data in order to have plausible deniability of the existence of real layers and their encryption keys.
 The user can store decoy files on one or more layers while denying the existence of others, claiming that the rest of space is taken up by chaff layers.
 Physically, these types of filesystems are typically stored in a single directory consisting of equal-length files with filenames that are either randomized (in case they belong to chaff layers), or cryptographic hashes of strings identifying the blocks.
 The timestamps of these files are always randomized.
-Examples of this approach include Rubberhose filesystem and PhoneBookFS.
+Examples of this approach include Rubberhose filesystem.

+Rubberhose (also known by its development codename Marutukku) is a deniable encryption program which encrypts data on a storage device and hides the encrypted data.
+The existence of the encrypted data can only be verified using the appropriate cryptographic key.
+It was created by Julian Assange as a tool for human rights workers who needed to protect sensitive data in the field and was initially released in 1997.

+The name Rubberhose is a joking reference to the cypherpunks term rubber-hose cryptanalysis, in which encryption keys are obtained by means of violence.

+It was written for Linux kernel 2.2, NetBSD and FreeBSD in 1997–2000 by Julian Assange, Suelette Dreyfus, and Ralf Weinmann.
+The latest version available, still in alpha stage, is v0.8.3.

+Container volumes

 Another approach used by some conventional disk encryption software suites is creating a second encrypted volume within a container volume.
 The container volume is first formatted by filling it with encrypted random data, and then initializing a filesystem on it.
 The user then fills some of the filesystem with legitimate, but plausible-looking decoy files that the user would seem to have an incentive to hide.
 Next, a new encrypted volume (the hidden volume) is allocated within the free space of the container filesystem which will be used for data the user actually wants to hide.
 Since an adversary cannot differentiate between encrypted data and the random data used to initialize the outer volume, this inner volume is now undetectable.
 LibreCrypt and BestCrypt can have many hidden volumes in a container; TrueCrypt is limited to one hidden volume.